 If you have a dog (particularly hounds) who seems to go deaf at first whiff of an interesting scent, you may want to start with a long training lead.
 This ensures that you have control over your dog if they do suddenly decide to ignore you.
 Selective hearing is a very real problem!

 Consistency and patience are crucial when it comes to training your dog recall.
-If you think about recall training in terms of a point system, it can help you understand a dog's reason for coming back!
+In fact, if you think about recall training in terms of a point system, it can help you understand a dog's reason for coming back!

 So, for every successful recall rewarded with treat, you earn a point in your dog's mind.
 For every successful recall with zero reward, you lose a point.
 The incentive to return has been removed and your dog will remember!
 The more points you have, the more value your recall will hold in your dog's mind.
 Consistently reward your dog and they will always choose you!